NachoAG76/edaviz/docs/README.md

 # edaviz
 edaviz - Python library for Exploratory Data Analysis and Visualization in Jupyter Notebook or Jupyter Lab

-> Alpha Version: edaviz is currently in active alpha development and we update the library weekly.
-If you find an error, please report it to us.
+> Private Access: edaviz is currently in private access development and we update the library every two weeks.
+If you find an error, please report it to us via mail or a GitHub issue.

 - [Installation](#Installation)
 - [Usage](#Usage)